Convergence and Convergence Rate of Stochastic Gradient Search in the Case of Multiple and Non-Isolated Extrema: Introduction

-In this paper, the convergence and convergence rate of stochastic gradient search are analyzed when the objective function has multiple non-isolated minima (notice that at a non-isolated minimum, the Hessian can be semi-definite at best).
-Using some results of differential geometry (Lojasiewicz gradient inequality), the almost sure point-convergence is demonstrated and relatively tight almost sure bounds on the convergence rate are derived.
-The obtained results cover a wide class of complex stochastic gradient algorithms.
-We show how they can be used to analyze the asymptotic behavior of recursive prediction error algorithms for identification of linear stochastic systems.
-We also show how the convergence and convergence rate of supervised learning in feedforward neural networks can be analyzed using the results obtained here.
+In this paper, the convergence and convergence rate of stochastic gradient search are studied under conditions which allow the objective function to be non-convex and to have multiple and non-isolated minima.
+Relying on results from differential geometry (Lojasiewicz gradient inequality), almost sure single-limit point convergence is demonstrated and the corresponding convergence rate is derived.
+The obtained results significantly extend the existing results on the convergence and convergence rate of stochastic search.
+They also cover several practically important classes of stochastic gradient algorithms to which the existing results cannot be applied.
+We apply the new results to the asymptotic analysis of online algorithms for supervised and temporal-difference learning, principal component analysis, maximum likelihood estimation and simulation-based optimization of (controlled) Markov chains.
+We also use them to study the asymptotic properties of recursive identification methods based on the prediction error and maximum likelihood principles.

 The paper is organized as follows.
 In Section \ref{section1}, stochastic gradient algorithms with additive noise are considered and the main results of the paper are presented.
-Section \ref{section2} is devoted to stochastic gradient algorithms with Markovian dynamics.
-Sections \ref{section4} and \ref{section6} contain examples of the results reported in Sections \ref{section1} and \ref{section2}.
-In Section \ref{section4}, supervised learning algorithms for feedforward neural networks are studied, while recursive prediction error algorithms for identification of linear stochastic systems are analyzed in Section \ref{section6}.
-Sections \ref{section1*} -- \ref{section6*} contain the proofs of the results presented in Sections \ref{section1} -- \ref{section6}.
+In Section \ref{section2}, the main results are applied to the asymptotic analysis of stochastic gradient algorithms with Markovian dynamics.
+Sections \ref{section4} -- \ref{section9} contain examples of the results presented in Sections \ref{section1} and \ref{section2}.
+In Sections \ref{section4} -- \ref{section8}, online algorithms for supervised and temporal-difference learning, principal component analysis and maximum likelihood estimation are studied.
+Recursive identification methods are considered in Sections \ref{section6} and \ref{section10}, while simulation-based optimization of (controlled) Markov chains is the subject of Section \ref{section9}.
+Section \ref{section0*} contains a detailed outline of the proof of the main results, while the proof itself is presented in Section \ref{section1*}.
+Sections \ref{section2*} -- \ref{section6*} contain the proof of the results presented in Sections \ref{section2} -- \ref{section6}.